 How are artists and their work intimately shaped by the place of their origin?
 How do certain places provide fertile ground for a variety of artistic practices and aesthetics while maintaining a specific local identity?
 How do artworks made in a particular place reflect its complex history as well as how it continues to evolve in the present?

-In this Artists in Their Regions course we will study various artists and art-making located in the iconic city of Pittsburgh.
-From the pop art of Andy Warhol to the dramatic plays of August Wilson, the music of Art Blakey, and the literary novels of Michael Chabon, we will explore a wide range of creative activity that encapsulates the profound transformation of Pittsburgh from an industrial mecca to a city that honors yet transcends its historical roots.
+In this Artists & Their Regions course we will study various artists and art making located in the iconic city of Los Angeles.
+From the visual art of Robert Irwin to the films of David Lynch and the novels of Raymond Chandler, we will explore a wide range of creative works that capture Los Angeles noir and its unique juxtaposition of high and low art culture.

-Our course culminates in a trip to Pittsburgh to conduct field research and to work on creative projects that are inspired by, and in conversation with, the Steel City.
-Scholarship opportunities are available for this trip and space is limited.
-Please contact Dr. Lamson or Prof. Cremins for more information.
-This course counts toward the Creative Work Minor.
+Our course culminates in a trip to Los Angeles from March 9 – 14, 2020 to conduct field research and to work on creative projects that are inspired by, and in conversation with, the City of Dreams.
+Scholarships are available.